gitandy/HamCC/README.md

 * `dv` for DIGITALVOICE

 ### Contests
-If you typed in a contest id HamCC starts to increase a QSO contest reference (see `-N`) which you may want to communicate to your QSO partners.
+If you typed in a contest id HamCC starts to increase a QSO contest exchange (see `-N`) which you may want to communicate to your QSO partners.
+If the exchange is not a number it is simply carried as text.
+The exchange is stored in STX and STX_STRING if it is a number.
+Else it is only stored in STX_STRING.

 Changing the contest id resets the QSO counter.

     [ */- ] [ -c XX1XXX | -l JN20uu | -n Paul ]
     [ d 2024-08-20 | t 13:06 | B 10m | M SSB | C  | @  | $ ARRL-10 | -N 1 | % 007 | .
 59 | , 59 ]
     QSO> $ARRL-10 %007 _

-The received contest data will simply be stored without further handling (currently).
+The received contest data will simply be stored without further handling.
+If it is a number it is stored as SRX and SRX_STRING.
+Else it is stored as SRX_STRING only.

 To leave the contest mode for the following QSOs type a single `$` followed by a SPACE.